spatie/laravel-csp/README.md

 - `$this->allowsGoogleApi;`: Avoid using this without reading the [Warnings](https://github.com/spatie/laravel-csp#warnings)
 - `$this->allowsYahooApi;`: Avoid using this without reading the [Warnings](https://github.com/spatie/laravel-csp#warnings)

+### Warnings

+- `img-src: https://analytics.google.be` is unsafe, use beacon or XHR method instead of the default image method. ([How-to](https://developers.google.com/analytics/devguides/collection/gtagjs/sending-data#specify_different_transport_mechanisms) [exploit info](https://githubengineering.com/githubs-post-csp-journey/#img-src---how-scary-can-an-image-really-be))

+- try avoiding unsafe CDNs ([exploit info](https://github.com/cure53/XSSChallengeWiki/wiki/H5SC-Minichallenge-3:-%22Sh*t,-it%27s-CSP!%22#conclusion))
+Sadly, the Google API is not strict enough in terms of scripts and data that can be pulled from it.
+So it classifies as insecure CDN.

 ### Directives

 - `Directive::base`: `'base-uri'`